-Need for Lesson - Washington and Lincoln Card Set.
+Need for Lesson – Presidents Washington and Lincoln pictures.

 Talk with the children about George Washington and Abraham Lincoln.
 This is a good time to also talk about money and have a Penny Polishing work in Practical Life.
 Lemon juice and salt work great to make pennies shine!

 Money Tray – I added money, real and play for children to go along with the book.
 Book from kidssoup.com